EMAIL SAFTY & SECURITY

 Scammers often write in a friendly or urgent tone that sounds like something your pastor or colleague might say.
 They might ask, “Can you do me a quick favor?” or “I need help with something private.”

-Send gift cards (like Amazon or Apple cards)
+Send gift cards (such as Amazon or Apple cards)

 Share personal or financial information

-Click a link that leads to a fake login page
+Click a link that takes you to a fake login page

 Open an attachment that installs malware